-To learn more, you can find a full Mexican Red Knee care guide here.
+To learn more, read my full Mexican Red Knee care guide.

 3. Arizona Blonde (Aphonopelma chalcodes)

-The Arizona Blonde tarantula is the easiest pet tarantula to care for, though the Brazilian Black is perhaps slightly more docile.
+The Arizona Blonde is native to the American southwest and one of the easiest pet tarantulas to care for, though the Brazilian Black is perhaps slightly more docile.
 The hairs on these nocturnal tarantulas are mostly blonde.
 They live in dry, open areas and prefer to burrow up to 12 inches into the ground.
 They have silk webbing for lining their burrows.
 The Arizona Blonde is a great pet for beginners.

-Although the Arizona Blonde is an easy-to-care-for tarantula, it is important to remember that this arachnid is venomous.
+Although the Arizona Blonde is an easy-to-care-for tarantula, it is important to remember that this arachnid is delicate nonetheless.
 Handling this arachnid too frequently will stress it and trigger a protective response.
-It is better to keep a distance when handling the animal.
-Otherwise, you risk making it defensive, which is not good for your pet.

 A healthy Arizona Blonde tarantula can live up to 20-25 years in captivity.
 The Arizona Blonde is hardy and can live its entire life in captivity.
 Be sure to keep the environment as clean as possible and avoid feeding your tarantulas any insects that have been caught in the wild.
 A properly cared-for Arizona Blonde will be happy and healthy in your home.